h-mbl/MedicationStockManagement/README.md

 # MedicationStockManagement
 This Java program, named "MedicationStockManagement," allows for the management of medication inventory in a pharmacy.
-It handles various transactions such as receiving medication deliveries, processing client prescriptions, displaying pharmacy inventory, setting the current date, and generating orders for missing medications.
+It handles various transactions such as receiving medication deliveries, processing client prescriptions, displaying pharmacy inventory, setting the current Date, and generating orders for missing medications.

 # Usage
 The program can be executed via the command line using the following syntax: